RyanPlanteNJ/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model.
+It's the object representation of what is on the webpage.
+It allows us to manipulate the objects on the webpage w/o actually changing the HTML

 2. What is an event?
+  An event is an action that takes place on the webpage itself.
+These are triggered by an event listener

 3. What is an event listener?
+  An event listener is the trigger that that has the event itself happen.
+Whether that be  the page loading, or a mouseover, or a click.

 4. Why would we convert a NodeList into an Array?
+  NodeList don't have all the functionality that an Array would otherwise have.
+So when we turn that NodeList that we called into an Array, it allows us to use functions that we otherwise would not have had access to.

 5. What is a component?
+  A component is a block of code that we can reuse and call and use over items in an array to call and add to a certain part of the HTML.

 ### Git Set up